seekwhencer/turtle-trike/README.md

 To understand:

-- "a value" from a topic will be set **only** by receiving it. the value will not be set internally.
+- a value from a topic is set only when it is received.
+It is never set internally.
-- a calculator publish it's result on it's topic
+- a calculator publishes its result to its topic.
-- a calculator can be deaf for source topics, but a post processing task can still publish the value
+- a calculator can be deaf to source topics, while a post-processing task can still publish the value.
-- restart the server to load the new topic json configurations
+- restart the server to load the new topic JSON configurations.

 ### Why turle trike?